 Lounge Wednesday 16th November 2016

 Punk poet and raconteur Attila the Stockbroker performed to a packed room at the Albany Club.
 Attila (aka John Baine) is a punk poet, and a folk punk musician and songwriter.
 He performs solo and as the leader of the band Barnstormer.
-He describes himself as a “sharp tongued, high energy social surrealist poet and songwriter.”
+He describes himself as a “sharp tongued, high energy Club & Social Events surrealist poet and songwriter.”
 He has performed over 3,300 concerts, published seven books of poems and an autobiography, and released over forty recordings.

 Tonight he was ably supported by local poet Nick Knibb.
 Nick’s poems were about life in Coventry, Two Tone, music and football - the things that count.